An Approach

 ONE OF THE most important applications of calculus is to motion in a straight line, which is called rectilinear motion.

-Consider a point P moving in a straight line.
-Let s be the distance measured from a fixed point O to any position of P, and let t be the time elapsed.
-Then to each value of t there will correspond a distance s. s will be a function of t:
+Consider a particle moving in a straight line from a fixed point O to a given point P, and let t be the time elapsed.
+Then to each value of t there will correspond a distance s, which will be a function of t:

-When we know f(t), we have what is called the equation of motion.
+When we know s(t), we have what is called the equation of motion.

-If P moves with constant velocity -- which is called uniform motion -- then we don't need calculus for that.
+Now, if the particle moves with constant velocity—which is called uniform motion—then we don't need calculus.
 In other words, if the equation of motion is

 s = 22 t,

-then at every instant of time, the velocity is 22 m/sec.
-For, the slope of that line, which is 22, is rate of change of s with respect to t, which by definition is the velocity.
+then at every instant of time, the velocity, v(t), is 22 m/sec.
+For the slope of that line—22—is rate of change of s with respect to t, which by definition is the velocity.

-In each 1 second of time, the point P moves a distance of 22 meters.
+In each 1 second of time, the particle moves a distance of 22 meters.

 Δs